TAYSIR logo

 What it is

-Transformers+RNN: Algorithms to Yield Simple and Interpretable Representations (TAYSIR, the arab word for 'simple') competition is an on-line challenge on extracting simpler models from already trained neural networks.
+Transformers+RNN: Algorithms to Yield Simple and Interpretable Representations (TAYSIR, the arab word for 'simple') competition was an on-line challenge on extracting simpler models from already trained neural networks.
 These neural nets are trained on sequential categorial (=symbolic) data.
 Some of these data are artificial, some come from real world problems (NLP, Bioinformatics, Software Engineering, etc.)

 The quality of the extracted models are evaluated following two directions: